United Nations Convention on Contracts for the International Sale of Goods: Part III: Sale of Goods (Articles 25–88)

 Where a seller has to refund the price paid, then the seller must also pay interest to the buyer from the date of payment.
 It has been said the interest rate is based on rates current in the seller's State '[s]ince the obligation to pay interest partakes of the seller's obligation to make restitution and not of the buyer's right to claim damages', though this has been debated.
 In a mirror of the seller's obligations, where a buyer has to return goods the buyer is accountable for any benefits received.

 Part IV: Final Provisions (Articles 89–101)

 Articles 89–101 (final provisions) include how and when the Convention comes into force, permitted reservations and declarations, and the application of the convention to international sales where both States concerned have the same or similar law on the subject.

-The Part IV Articles, along with the Preamble, are sometime characterized as being addressed "primarily to States", not to business people attempting to use the convention for international trade.
+The Part IV Articles, along with the Preamble, are sometime characterized as being addressed "primarily to States", not to businesspeople attempting to use the convention for international trade.
 They may, however, have a significant impact upon the CISG's practical applicability, thus requiring careful scrutiny when determining each particular case.